Static electricity

-Static electricity is an imbalance of electric charges within or on the surface of a material or between materials.
-The charge remains until it is able to move away by means of an electric current or electrical discharge.
-Static electricity is named in contrast with current electricity, where the electric charge flows through an electrical conductor or space, and transmits energy.
+Static electricity is an imbalance of electric charges within or on the surface of a material.
+The charge remains until it can move away as an electric current or by electrical discharge.
+The word "static" is used to differentiate it from current electricity, where an electric charge flows through an electrical conductor.

-A static electric charge can be created whenever two surfaces contact and have worn and separated, and at least one of the surfaces has a high resistance to electric current (and is therefore an electrical insulator).
-The effects of static electricity are familiar to most people because people can feel, hear, and even see the spark as the excess charge is neutralized when brought close to a large electrical conductor (for example, a path to ground), or a region with an excess charge of the opposite polarity (positive or negative).
+A static electric charge can be created whenever two surfaces contact and/or slide against each other and then separate.
+The effects of static electricity are familiar to most people because they can feel, hear, and even see sparks if the excess charge is neutralized when brought close to an electrical conductor (for example, a path to ground), or a region with an excess charge of the opposite polarity (positive or negative).
 The familiar phenomenon of a static shock – more specifically, an electrostatic discharge – is caused by the neutralization of a charge.

 Causes

 Materials are made of atoms that are normally electrically neutral because they contain equal numbers of positive charges (protons in their nuclei) and negative charges (electrons in "shells" surrounding the nucleus).
 The phenomenon of static electricity requires a separation of positive and negative charges.
 When two materials are in contact, electrons may move from one material to the other, which leaves an excess of positive charge on one material, and an equal negative charge on the other.
-When the materials are separated they retain this charge imbalance.
+When the materials are separated, they retain this charge imbalance.
+It is also possible for ions to be transferred.

 Contact-induced charge separation

-Electrons can be exchanged between materials on contact; materials with weakly bound electrons tend to lose them while materials with sparsely filled outer shells tend to gain them.
-This is known as the triboelectric effect and results in one material becoming positively charged and the other negatively charged.
-The polarity and strength of the charge on a material once they are separated depends on their relative positions in the triboelectric series.
+Electrons or ions can be exchanged between materials on contact or when they slide against each other, which is known as the triboelectric effect and results in one material becoming positively charged and the other negatively charged.
 The triboelectric effect is the main cause of static electricity as observed in everyday life, and in common high-school science demonstrations involving rubbing different materials together (e.g., fur against an acrylic rod).
-Contact-induced charge separation causes your hair to stand up and causes "static cling" (for example, a balloon rubbed against the hair becomes negatively charged; when near a wall, the charged balloon is attracted to positively charged particles in the wall, and can "cling" to it, appearing to be suspended against gravity).
+Contact-induced charge separation causes one's hair to stand up and causes "static cling" (for example, a balloon rubbed against the hair becomes negatively charged; when near a wall, the charged balloon is attracted to positively charged particles in the wall, and can "cling" to it, suspended against gravity).

 Pressure-induced charge separation

-Applied mechanical stress generates a separation of charge in certain types of crystals and ceramics molecules.
+Applied mechanical stress generates an electric polarization and in turn this can lead to separation of charge in many types of materials.
+The free carriers at the surface of a material compensate for the polarization induced by the strains.

 Heat-induced charge separation

-Heating generates a separation of charge in the atoms or molecules of certain materials.
-All pyroelectric materials are also piezoelectric.
-The atomic or molecular properties of heat and pressure response are closely related.
+Heating can generate electric polarization, which in turn can lead a separation of charge in certain materials.
+All pyroelectric materials are also piezoelectric and do not have inversion symmetry.